|

 their families, schools abandon discipline, and universities abandon the old

-Freedom in this sense is a good thing, unless it is abused.
+and tried curriculum.
+Freedom is a good thing unless it is abused.

 Conservatism is about conserving the foundations of civil society.
 The